Eating Disorders Program

 Whole Person Wellness and Eating Disorder Program

-Patients at Camden Center receive innovative, evidence-based treatments for eating disorders administered by a diverse team of expert clinicians across medical, integrative, psychotherapeutic, somatic, and nutritional modalities.
-As part of their individualized care, each patient receives a unique clinical team assembled to meet their specific needs and goals.
-No two patients have the same schedule and every patient’s treatment plan is re-evaluated each week, with changes made in real time based upon feedback and progress.
-Provided that a patient is medically stable, we utilize a flexible approach to eating disorder treatment in order to meet the person at their current readiness for change, and allow for individualized pacing.
+Provided that a patient is medically stable, we utilize a flexible approach to eating disorder support in order to meet each person at their current readiness for change and desired pacing of care.
 Camden Center’s model is based on the principle that the best outcomes result from dynamically matching treatment to the changing clinical needs of each patient as they progress in their recovery.

 PHILOSOPHY AND FRAMEWORK

-Camden Center clinicians utilize aspects of several philosophical approaches to the treatment of eating disorders including Health at Every Size (HAES), the intuitive eating movement, traditional eating disorder treatment modalities, and the Food-As-Medicine Movement.
-Camden also recognizes that sensory sensitivities and sensory processing differences can impact an individual's relationship with food and their experience of eating.
-A sensory assessment completed by an occupational therapist may be conducted as part of treatment at Camden Center and can provide insight into the most effective ways to support individuals with disordered eating behaviors while acknowledging and respecting their unique sensory experience.
+Camden Center also recognizes the importance of differences in interoception, which may be informed by neurodiversity, trauma, and temperament, when exploring an individual's relationship with food and their experience of eating.
+A sensory assessment completed by an occupational therapist may be conducted as part of treatment at Camden Center, and can provide insight into the most effective ways to support individuals with disordered eating behaviors, while acknowledging and respecting their unique sensory experience.

-All core staff at Camden Center and Camden Residences are trained in eating disorder treatment best practices, allowing us to provide therapeutic meal support both at the center and our residences.
-We have also built our other clinical programs with the understanding that even those patients who do not have eating disorders or disordered eating can benefit from improving their relationship with food and their bodies.
-Therefore, our policies at the residences and center utilize weight-neutral language and philosophies.
+All core staff at Camden Center are trained in eating disorder treatment best practices.
+Our clinical programs have been designed with the understanding that even those patients who do not have eating disorders or disordered eating can benefit from improving their relationship with food and their bodies.
+Therefore, our policies utilize weight-neutral and eating disorder safe language and philosophies.

 - Medical support